abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

     type: section_pricing
   - section_id: lorem-ipsum
     content: >
-      We don't "land and expand".

-      We're independent and impartial, and "on your side" working with you and your suppliers.
+      Because we're independent and impartial, we can be "on your side" working with you and your suppliers.
+We will give you advice that makes sense in your organisation, and we'll support your teams to take action.
     image_alt: lorem-ipsum
     background: gray
     actions: []